ABFX15/Chromium-Hackathon-ChainLink/README.md

 2. **AI Risk Assessment**
 3. **AI Strategy Step**: See projected yield from cross-chain Aave deposit
 4. **Fund Loan** (USDC sent cross-chain, yield farming begins)
+5. **Buy Insurance**: On the loan detail or dashboard, a "Buy Insurance" button is visible for each loan that is not already insured.
+Once purchased, insurance status and claim info are displayed in real time.

 ---